uber-web/math.gl/docs/README.md

 MIT license.
 The libraries that the core `math.gl` module are built on (e.g. gl-matrix) are also all open source and MIT licensed.

-The `@math.gl/geospatial` and `@math.gl/culling` include Cesium-derived code which is Apache2 licensed.
+The `@math.gl/geospatial` and `@math.gl/culling` models include Cesium-derived code which is Apache2 licensed.